liqotech/liqo/docs/installation/install.md

 **Installation**

-Liqo can be installed on a KinD cluster through:
+Liqo can be installed on a KinD cluster with the following command:

 ```bash
 liqoctl install kind
 ```

-By default, the cluster is assigned an automatically generated name, then leveraged during the peering and offloading processes.
+The name of the cluster is automatically generated, then used during the peering and offloading processes.
 Alternatively, you can manually specify a desired name with the `--cluster-name` flag.
 ```{admonition} Service Type
 By default, the **kind** provider exposes *liqo-auth* and *liqo-gateway* with **NodePort** services.